google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 ![center](res/classification.gif)

 <!--
-In the lab, we will build a logistic regression.
+In the lab for this unit, we will build a logistic regression.
 A logistic regression finds a logistic function and uses it to divide two classes of data.
 A logistic function is a function in the shape depicted in this slide.
 It can range in values from zero to one.

-This model is relatively easy to interpret and train, but doesn't perform well unless an actual logistic boundary can be found.
+This model is relatively easy to interpret and train, but it doesn't perform well unless an actual logistic boundary can be found.
 To create a logistically divisible set of classes, you sometimes have to perform some very heavy data manipulation.

 Image Details:
 * [classification.gif](http://www.google.com): Copyright Google